Peytonjohnhall/CubeMergedWithSphere/README.md

 Therefore, this GitHub repository hypothetically explores the angles in which staircases could be in place and the approximate lengths that these staircases would need to be.
-Granted, it is assumed that the average radius of the earth will remain almost indentical to what it currently is and has been for billions of years.
+Granted, it is assumed that the average radius of the earth will remain almost indentical to what it currently is, and has been for billions of years.